Building Bridges Project

 - Science Museum visit - we welcome the participating school groups into the Science Museum for a day of exclusive VIP activities.

-- Celebration events - at the end of the year, we invite the participating teachers and students, together with their families and friends, to the Museum for a huge party.
-We'll showcase what the students have done and give all involved the opportunity to take part in exclusive and exciting activities, with the help of some special guests.
+- Family event - at the end of the year, we invite the participating teachers and students, together with their families and friends, to the Museum for a huge party.
+We showcase what the students have done and give all involved the opportunity to take part in exclusive and exciting activities, with the help of some special guests.

-- Teacher CPD - we will be developing exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.
+- Teacher CPD - we develop exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.

 - Academic research - researchers from Sheffield Hallam University are undertaking thorough research throughout the three years of the project to study its impact on everyone involved.
 Their findings will be used as a model for expanding this programme nationally and internationally.